nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/migration/migration_sysbuild.rst

    :local:
    :depth: 2

-:ref:`sysbuild` is a build system used in zephyr to configure, build, and flash multiple images as part of a single project.
+Zephyr's :ref:`sysbuild` is a build system used to configure, build, and program multiple images as part of a single project.
-It replaces the :ref:`child/parent system for multi-image builds <ug_multi_image>` in |NCS|.
+It replaces the child/parent system for multi-image builds in the |NCS|.
 As the previous system has been deprecated, you must update your existing multi-image build projects to support being built using sysbuild.

 The following are the differences in how project configuration is performed in sysbuild compared to child/parent image configuration: